Cozy Peach Kitchen

 Other potatoes to try with this method include new potatoes, Yukon gold potatoes, baby potatoes, and even sweet potatoes.

-Potato size: Dice potatoes into roughly ¾ inch pieces.
+Potato size: Dice the potatoes into roughly ¾ inch pieces.
 Aim for all pieces to be similarly sized.
 You can use this method to roast any size of potato, just adjust cook time accordingly.

-Add the diced potatoes to cold water, then bring to a boil over high heat.
-The potatoes are ready when easily pierced with a fork.
-The potatoes should be just underdone and not quite ready to eat.
+The potatoes are ready when you're able to pierce them with a fork without much pressure.
+When parboiling, the potatoes should be just underdone and not quite ready to eat.

 Bowl filled with seasonings and potatoes lined on parchment paper.